amykwray/quicR/README.md

 percent_fluor_plot
 ```

 I'm not really sure what the best way to calculate threshold is.
 I think for the R package, giving people the option to set which type of threshold they want to use would be a nice option.
 I think I prefer using the average of all samples for t2-t8 +10 SD personally so maybe that will be the default.
+Other types of threshold calculations can also be included.

 ## Calculating time to threshold for samples